project-origin/docs/doc/concept/granular-certificates/federated-certifate-id.md

 [^1]: [Granular Certificate](readme.md)

-This combined key is ALWAYS the full identifier for a GC, since a Uuid4 is not guaranteed unique, therefore the FID should always be used.
+This **Federated Certificate ID** is the unique identifier for a GC on the network, since a Uuid4 is not guaranteed unique, therefore the FID should always be used.

 ## Registry Name